consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.018
+- Populated the stock table with more products.
+- core_backend.py functions that relied on looping only a few times now loop forever.
+They were configured originally in case there was a problem and they'd leave the user stuck forever due to an error in the scripts.
+I feel they've been tested sufficiently that this is no longer necessary.
+- The database now houses a current_transaction_xxx assigned to the register user's account.
+- inventory_frontend.py no longer asks if you want to do something else.
+It instead simply takes the user back to the menu they were using, with the option to go back to the main menu.
+- Changed the name of the login function to log_in to avoid conflicts with some variable names.
+- void and void_last now take a cashier ID argument, as it needs to reference the correct table.

 ### Version 0.017
 - After some consideration, I've removed the current_trans_ebt table from the database.
 The use of a for loop and a 0/1 integer